siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 therefore a concentrated background organization of electromagnetic energy flow.
 A passing field perturbs that background, and the background response contributes a secondary electromagnetic field.
 In chapter 7, $\mathbf{E}$ and
-$\mathbf{B}$ were identified as complementary aspects of one organized flow, not as independent substances.
-For that reason the response is not electric-only.
-A perturbation of the background shifts both constitutive channels together:
+$\mathbf{B}$ were identified as complementary aspects of one organized flow.
+For that reason a perturbation of the background shifts both constitutive channels together:

 $$